 OPEN TO: All Interested Candidates

-SALARY: *Not-Ordinarily Resident: FP-09 (Starting salary to be determined by Washington)
+SALARY: Not Ordinarily Resident: FP-9 (Starting salary to be determined by Washington)

 NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The U.S. Mission in Addis Ababa is seeking an individual for the position of an Electrician in the Facility Management Section of the Embassy.
+The U.S. Mission Addis Ababa is seeking an individual for the position of Electrician in the Facility Maintenance Office of the Embassy.

 BASIC FUNCTION OF POSITION